Pedropabu82/bot4/README.md

 ## Sample data

 Example trade logs are stored in the `data/` directory.
-The scripts expect `data/trade_log.csv` to exist and will append new entries to it.
+The repository includes a small sample file called `data/trade_log_sample.csv`.
+When running the scripts you should create `data/trade_log.csv` (you can copy the sample file) as new entries will be appended there during execution.

 ## Logging